johnlarkin1/johnlarkin1.github.io/_posts/2016-10-07-setting-up-blog.md

 layout: post
 ---

-How did are you seeing this?
+How are you seeing this?

 There's a lot of different ways that you can go around building something.
 I actually struggled to generate this page... and this blog.
 It was small things, but the progress was relatively slow.
 I figured that it might be best if I create a page (largely for myself)) where I can store what I learned and also give attributions.